pyt3r/pyt3r.github.io/_posts/2023-04-05-workflow-framework.markdown

 Taking the previous example, the data analyst might have started with a simple workflow to visualize the raw timeseries data.

-Using the framework, the first analytical workflow could have been coded as follows:
+Using the proposed framework, the analyst could have coded this workflow as follows:

 ![snippet-1a]

-Prior to running the workflow object from the above snippet, the analyst could inspect and visualize the workflow as data by invoking the **.asDF()** method.
+From inspecting the snippet, the *Analysis1* class inherits from the *api.Workflow* parent class, which allows for a sequence of *TASKS* to be declared.

+During instantiation, these *TASKS* are validated and can be viewed in a tabular form, as shown in the following snippet:

 ![snippet-1b]

-The resulting DataFrame-based representation would appear as follows:
+The tabular view of the *TASKS* would appear as follows:

 ![dataframe-1]

+Once satisfied, the analyst can run the above *TASKS* by calling the following code:

+![snippet-1c]

-For each row in the DataFrame,
+For each row (or *TASK*), in the workflow,

 * The function specified by the **funcPath** column consumes the args and kwargs specified by the **inputKeys** and **kwargs** columns, respectively.